eduardoefb/orc8r/docs/agw_vm.md

-# Create the vms for k8s and register
+# Create the vms for agw

 ### As root user, install the pyaml and ansible:
 ```bash